stkent/iOS-Dependency-Injection-Workshop/part1-slides/slides-source.md

     e.g. `D1(D2(D3(...), ...), ...)`.
 - ❌ Insufficient for reliable UI testing.

 ^While repetitive, manual DI is normally not difficult to implement correctly because of this fact from earlier: "In most apps there is exactly one production implementation of most dependency protocols."
-In addition, if you're using Kotlin, you can leverage default parameter values to automatically inject production dependencies by default, and only explicitly specify alternatives in test code.
+In addition, you can leverage default parameter values to automatically inject production dependencies by default, and only explicitly specify alternatives in test code. // todo: this pushes us back towards SL, doesn't save much code for VMs (but can for other dependencies)

 ---

 # Doing DI: Framework injection

-Most Java/Kotlin DI frameworks are structured similarly:
+Most DI frameworks are structured similarly:

 - Centralized code describes the entire dependency graph
 - Consumers add `@Inject` annotations to their dependencies
 - Classes call an `inject` method to trigger injection

 The details are (much) more complicated, but that's the gist.

+// todo: add examples

 ---